 This alignment means every interface built with the design system automatically expresses brand identity correctly.

-When brand identity informs design system creation from day one, companies avoid retrofitting costs and ensure consistency across digital products and marketing materials.
+When brand identity informs design system creation from day one, you avoid retrofitting costs and ensure consistency across digital products and marketing materials.

-This provides access to expertise in both brand strategy and design system architecture without the overhead of building an internal team.
+Working with a specialist design partner — rather than hiring senior in-house designers — gives you access to expertise in both brand strategy and design system architecture without the overhead of building a full internal team.

 Can a small startup afford both a design system and brand guidelines?